dayvough/aws/README.md

 # Ansible + AWS

-> A quick write up for deploying EC2 images and provisioning them for shirt.ly's use.
+> A quick playbook for deploying EC2 images and provisioning them for shirt.ly